 - Global Supplier Inspections.
-Factories that produce Lands' End merchandise are assessed regularly by approved 3rd party firms on our behalf.
-There were over 110 inspections of current suppliers in approximately 25 countries in the fiscal year ending January 31, 2020.
-All Inspectors are trained on our program, our expectations, and the specific local language and laws in each country.
-Specifically, the inspectors are trained to review and assess high risk areas associated with slave labour and human trafficking, including but not limited to: 1) the presence of migrant workers, 2) the availability of a formal communication channel in the factory for workers to raise human rights issues, 3) the number of intermediaries between the factory and the migrant worker, 4) the use of labour recruiters and the process, 5) the recruitment costs passed on to migrant workers, 6) loans held by workers, 7) the terms and conditions of employment prior to leaving home country in the workers’ home country language, and 8) the handling of visas and passports.
+Tier 1 factories that produce Lands' End merchandise are assessed regularly by approved third-party audit firms on our behalf.
+There were approximately 85 inspections of current suppliers in approximately 14 countries in the financial year ending January 27, 2023.
+All inspectors are trained on our program, our expectations, and the specific local language and laws in each country.
+Specifically, the inspectors are trained to review and assess high risk areas associated with modern slavery, forced labour and human trafficking, including but not limited to: 1) the presence of migrant workers, 2) the availability of a formal grievance mechanism in the factory for workers to raise human rights issues, 3) the number of intermediaries between the factory and the migrant worker, 4) the use of labour recruiters and the process, 5) the recruitment costs passed on to migrant workers, 6) loans held by workers, 7) the terms and conditions of employment prior to leaving home country in the workers’ home country language, and 8) the handling of visas and passports.
 The inspections are conducted on site, and involve interviews with workers and management, a review of pertinent factory records, and a physical inspection of the factory and dormitory facilities.
 The presence of higher risk foreign migrant workers will also prompt an increase in the audit plan procedures.
 Depending on the outcome of the inspection, a detailed corrective action plan may be required and implemented.
 Regular follow-up visits are also conducted to ensure efforts are made to correct any violations.
 If a supplier is found to be actively engaged in violation of this policy, further disciplinary actions may be taken, including reimbursement of recruitment fees and as a last resort termination and reporting to law enforcement.